davidkpiano/rrf-docs/validation.md

 # Validation

-Validation occurs as the result of dispatching validation actions, such as `actions.setValidity(model, validity)`.
+Validation occurs as the result of dispatching validation actions, such as `actions.setValidity(model, validity)` or `actions.setErrors(model, errors)`.
 That action updates the form validity and error state of your model, and allows you to:

 - validate any part of the model state (however deep),
 - validate any key on that model (such as `{ required: true, length: false }`)